bin456789/reinstall/README.en.md

 - Does not include a boot partition (except for Fedora), nor a swap partition, maximizing disk space utilization.
 - On virtual machines, the appropriate official slimmed-down kernel will be automatically installed.
 - To install Red Hat, you need to provide the `qcow2` image link obtained from <https://access.redhat.com/downloads/content/rhel>.
-- Username `root`, password `123@@@`.
+- Username `root`, Default password `123@@@`.
 It may take a few minutes for the password to take effect on the first boot.
 - After reinstalling, if you need to change SSH port or switch to key-based login, be sure to modify the files inside `/etc/ssh/sshd_config.d/`.
 - Optional parameters:
+  - `--password PASSWORD` Set password
-  - `--ssh-port PORT` to change the SSH port
+  - `--ssh-port PORT` Change SSH port
-  - `--hold 2` to prevent entering the system after installation.
+  - `--hold 2` Prevent entering the system after installation.
 You can connect via SSH to modify system content, with the system mounted at `/os` (this feature is not supported on Debian/Kali).

 ```bash
 bash reinstall.sh centos      9